-Make our spooky Halloween gingerbread cookies, then check out our Halloween biscuits (do you think these mummy biscuits are spooky or cute?!), Halloween cupcakes, Halloween cake and other Halloween party food ideas.
+Make our spooky Halloween gingerbread cookies, then check out our Halloween cookies, Halloween cupcakes, Halloween cake, toffee apples and other Halloween baking ideas.

 Ingredients

-- black edible food colour pen or black writing icing to decorate, (optional)
+• to decorate black edible food colour pen or black writing icing, (optional)

 Method